MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 ## How the semantic index helps manage your data

 The semantic index builds upon keyword matching, personalization, and social matching capabilities within Microsoft 365 by creating vectorized indices to enable conceptual understanding, which helps determine your intent and helps you find what organizational content you need.
-A vector is a numerical representation of a word, image pixel or other data point and is arranged or mapped with close numbers placed in proximity to one another to represent similarity.
-Unlike a standard keyword index, vectors are stored multi-dimensional spaces where semantically similar data points are clustered together in the vector space, enabling Microsoft 365 to handle a broader set of search queries beyond “exact match.”
-The graphic below uses text (instead of numbers used by vectorized indices) to show an example of similarity between data points:
+A vector is a numerical representation of a word, image pixel, or other data point, and is arranged or mapped with close numbers placed in proximity to one another to represent similarity.
+Unlike a standard keyword index, vectors are stored in multi-dimensional spaces where semantically similar data points are clustered together in the vector space, enabling Microsoft 365 to handle a broader set of search queries beyond “exact match.”
+The following graphic uses text (instead of numbers used by vectorized indices) to show an example of similarity between data points:

 :::image type="content" source="media/semantic-index-vector-example.png" alt-text="Graphic showing an example of how data points for Semantic Index are clustered together.":::